How to Understand and Manage Dementia Behaviors: A Comprehensive Guide

 Try these approaches:

-- If the behavior is aggressive, back away and give them space.
+• Suppose the behavior is aggressive, back away and give them space.
 Then, approach calmly and don’t argue.

-Validate, join, and distract
+Validate, join, and distract.

-An effective method for managing a challenging behavior is to validate, join, and distract.
+A practical method for managing a challenging behavior is to validate, join, and distract.

-Validate the emotion behind their actions, join in what they’re doing, and then use distraction to redirect them to the actions you’d prefer them take.
+Validate the emotion behind their actions, join in what they’re doing, and then use distraction to redirect them to the actions you’d prefer them to take.

 (Get more specific tips and examples of these techniques directly from the guide itself.)